 Children aged 12-15 who are at increased risk of infection will need two doses of the vaccine, 8 weeks apart.

 You can find out more about the Covid-19 vaccination for children and young people aged 12-15 who fall into this category in the leaflet below.

 The NHS has set up a range of vaccination sites offering the COVID-19 vaccinations.
-You will be contacted directly by the NHS, if you are eligible and they will invite you for an appointment by letter, text or email.
+If you are eligible, you may be contacted directly by the NHS.
+They will invite you for an appointment by letter, text or email.
 You need to be registered with a GP surgery in England.
 You can register with a GP if you do not have one.

-Remember, you can also use Browsealoud’s accessibility features throughout our ‘Health for’ websites.
+Remember, you can use Browsealoud’s accessibility features throughout our ‘Health for’ websites.

 The BBC has developed a number of videos in South Asian languages explaining about the COVID-19 vaccinations, which you can find here.